Zan0115/Time-Series-dataset-EN/README.md

 ![img_5.png](img_5.png)

 ### Periodicity Characteristics
 The periodicity of images in different datasets may vary.
 Periodicity refers to the number of images between the occurrences of two consecutive cutlines.
-In the Periodic Knitted Fabric Dataset, this value ranges from 60 to 300.
+In the Circula Knitting Dataset, this value ranges from 60 to 300.

 For example, in dataset 243_1_00 (periodicity = 60):
 ![img_7.png](img_7.png)